project-codeflare/codeflare-sdk/CodeFlareSDK_Design_Doc.md

 In order to create these framework clusters, we will start with a template AppWrapper yaml file with reasonable defaults that will generate a valid RayCluster via MCAD.

 Users can customize their AppWrapper by passing their desired parameters to `ClusterConfig()` and applying that configuration when initializing a `Cluster()` object.
 When a `Cluster()` is initialized, it will update the AppWrapper template with the user’s specified requirements, and save it to the current working directory.

 Our aim is to simplify the process of generating valid AppWrappers for RayClusters, so we will strive to find the appropriate balance between ease of use and exposing all possible AppWrapper parameters.
 And we will find this balance through user feedback.

 With a valid AppWrapper, we will use the Kubernetes python client to apply the AppWrapper to our Kubernetes cluster via a call to `cluster.up()`

-We will also use the Kubernetes python client to get information about both the RayCluster and AppWrapper custom resources to monitor the status of our Framework Cluster.
+We will also use the Kubernetes python client to get information about both the RayCluster and AppWrapper custom resources to monitor the status of our Framework Cluster via `cluster.status()` and `cluster,details()`.

 The RayCluster deployed on your kubernetes cluster can be interacted with in two ways: Either through an interactive session via `ray.init()` or through the submission of batch jobs.

-Finally we will use the Kubernetes python client to delete the AppWrapper via `Cluster.down()`
+Finally we will use the Kubernetes python client to delete the AppWrapper via `cluster.down()`

 ### Training Jobs: